 SeedMeLab is a software suite and a managed service offered by the San Diego Supercomputer Center at the University of California at San Diego.
 Both software and services are available for use in academia, government, non-profits and industry.

 Vision: Enable transformation of data by developing a platform to make data expressive, presentable and valuable to self, teams and audience at large.

 Mission: Build a versatile web platform and tools to enrich data through organization, management, discovery and collaboration.

 - Amit Chourasia, Project Director

 - Scott Sakai, Security Consultant

-SGCI support: We would like to express our gratitude to the Science Gateways Community Institute for providing support in refining value proposition, outreach material and usability review.
+SGCI support: We would like acknowledge the Science Gateways Community Institute for providing support in help with guidance on outreach material and website usability study.

-Collaborators & Users: Our sincere thanks to collaborators and early users for their continued support and feedback that has enabled us to create robust and user friendly software.
+Collaborators & Users: Our sincere thanks to collaborators and early users for their continued support and feedback that helped in defining and refining features.